 Quarry for granite posts.
-They were cut, left in place, and abandoned.
+After being cut, they were left in place, and abandoned.
 Somewhere in the greater Boston area.

-My book Exploring Stone Walls featured about 150 photographs combed from at least ten times that many taken during a 15,000 mile trip criss-crossing the backroads of new England.
+My book Exploring Stone Walls featured about 150 photographs combed from at least 1500 taken during a 15,000 mile trip criss-crossing the backroads of new England that was funded by an advance from my publisher (the book was his –George Gibson of Walker & Co.– idea).
 Below is a small sample from that trip, young and old, which illustrates the range of what’s involved.

 An abutting wall (solid row of boulders) at the Rhode Island-Connecticut Border.